 The minimum liability limit for medical malpractice insurance in Texas is $200,000 per occurrence and $600,000 aggregate per policy period (1 year).
 This limit is fairly standard in Texas but many other states require $1M/$3M limits.
 The arguments for lower limits are that the damage caps keep payouts low and that, in the case of a lawsuit, attorneys will only go after the amount of the policy limit.
 So a low limit keeps awards low.

-There are now over 40 insurance companies writing medical malpractice insurance for health care providers and facilities in Texas.
-This makes Texas one of the most competitive states in which to purchase malpractice insurance.
+With ver 40 insurance companies writing medical malpractice insurance for health care providers and facilities, Texas is one of the most competitive states in which to purchase malpractice insurance.
 The increased competition is a great reason to shop for alternate coverage options and savings using eQuoteMD.com as the insurers are dropping prices as they look to obtain as much market share as possible.

 The Texas Department of Insurance identifies four different types of companies for medical malpractice insurance coverage to healthcare providers in the state.